Control of concerted back-to-back double ionization dynamics in helium: Introduction

 \section{Introduction}

-Helium is the simplest atom that shows many-body effects.
-Even a system this small can lead to puzzling effects in strong laser fields and rich dynamics~\cite{el_el_corr_rev_liu_2011,staudte_2007,HHG_He_dudovich_2017,ueda_roadmap_2019,amini_symphony_2019}.
-One interesting process that appears in strong laser fields is double ionization~\cite{multiple_ioniz_rev_dorner_2002,many_el_phys_rev_becker_2008,el_el_corr_rev_liu_2011}.
-It can be generated by three main types of mechanisms, namely direct, sequential, and nonsequential double ionization.
+Helium, despite its simplicity, can show rich, correlated dynamics of its electrons.\cite{el_el_corr_rev_liu_2011,staudte_2007,HHG_He_dudovich_2017,ueda_roadmap_2019,amini_symphony_2019} One interesting process that appears in strong laser fields is double ionization (DI).\cite{multiple_ioniz_rev_dorner_2002,many_el_phys_rev_becker_2008,el_el_corr_rev_liu_2011} Besides its fundamental importance for understanding light-matter interactions, double ionization provides new challenges for resolving and controlling attosecond-timescale dynamics of atoms and molecules.\cite{winney_attosecond_2017,li_multiorbital_2019} DI can be generated by three main types of mechanisms, direct, sequential, and nonsequential double ionization.
 In direct ionization, the energy of one photon is sufficient to ionize both electrons directly.
 In sequential ionization, one photon ionizes the first electron and a second photon ionizes the remaining electron.
-For that, the energy of the photon needs to be high (larger than the second ionization potential, $I_2=\unit[54.4]{eV}$ for helium~\cite{he_NIST_ASD}) or the intensity needs to be very large such that over-the-barrier ionization can occur.
-Nonsequential double ionization appears when the energy of the photon is smaller than the second ionization potential but larger than the first ionization potential, $I_1=\unit[24.6]{eV}$.
-There, similar to the semi-classical three-step model in High Harmonic Generation, (1) one electron tunnels through the potential barrier (or is ionized directly), (2) is accelerated into the continuum, (3) is then rescattered back and collides with the remaining electron such that both electrons are ionized.
-There is also a recollision-excitation with subsequent ionization (RESI) mechanism where the remaining electron is first excited into a higher-lying bound state.
-In a second step, it tunnels through the barrier.
-This occurs for lower intensities.
+This requires a high photon energy (larger than the second ionization potential, $I_2=\unit[54.4]{eV}$ for helium~\cite{he_NIST_ASD}) or an intensity large enough for over-the-barrier ionization.
+When the energy of the photon is smaller than the second ionization potential, nonsequential double ionization can occur.
+This requires an interaction with several photons quasi-simultaneously.
+The simultaneous motion of the electrons in nonsequential double ionization provides a rich physics with many different mechanisms in various regimes of field intensities and energies, ranging from infrared (IR) to extreme ultraviolet (XUV).\cite{el_el_corr_rev_liu_2011,many_el_phys_rev_becker_2008,multiple_ioniz_rev_dorner_2002}